sandpiper-framework/sandpiper/README.md

 Both sandpiper programs require configuration settings to run.
 These settings are stored in [yaml](https://en.wikipedia.org/wiki/YAML) files made up of key/value pairs organized by sections (e.g. Database, Server, Application, etc.).
 In some cases (such as login credentials), these settings can be overridden by environment variables.
 See the Deployment section for more information.

-Two sample config files are provided (`api-config-sample.yaml` and `cli-config-sample.yaml`) as a template, but these files are also created by the database initialization procedure explained below.
+Two sample config files are provided (`api-config-sample.yaml` and `cli-config-sample.yaml`) as a template, but live versions of these files are also created by the database initialization procedure explained below.

 #### Create Database (for each desired server role)